CodedShadows/Voraphiliac/README.md

 # Voraphiliac
 This is a bot dedicated to vore because I decided that making a project big enough like this was a good idea.
 If you want to host it, just install Node.js and MySQL, clone this repository, and run `npm install` in the directory.
 Then, run `node index.js` to start the bot.

-**IMPORTANT NOTE**: You MUST set the config.json before running, otherwise you might encounter some bugs!
+**IMPORTANT NOTE**: You MUST set the configs/config.json and configs/responses.json before running, otherwise you might encounter some bugs!
 ```json
 {
   "bot": {